pquiring/javaforce/repo/arch/readme.txt

   rm pinentry
   ln -s pinentry.curses pinentry

+There are two repos for each arch (x32 and x64).
+Run the following scripts in each one:

-Then run update.sh to build repo files.
+update.sh to build repo files.

-Then run rsync.sh to upload to sourceforge.
+rsync.sh to upload to sourceforge.